Skip to main navigation Skip to search Skip to main content

 Abstract

-This paper tests nudges delivered via WhatsApp to encourage timely annual tax returns among 24,887 individual non-employee taxpayers in six tax offices.
-We compared a standard email to three treatments delivered via a verified WhatsApp business account: (i) a standard message, (ii) a deterrence message, and (iii) a reciprocity message.
-The pre-registered design permits separating the effects of the mode of delivery (WhatsApp vs. email) and behavioral messaging.
-37.7% of the control group submit their annual tax return on time.
-Based on WhatsApp status reports, we find that 44.2% of treated taxpayers received and read the messages.
+This paper tests nudges delivered via WhatsApp to encourage timely annual tax returns among 24,887 individual non-employee taxpayers in six tax offices in Indonesia.
+We compared a standard email to three treatments delivered via a verified WhatsApp business account: (1) a standard message, (2) a deterrence message and (3) a reciprocity message.
+The pre-registered design permitted separating the effects of the mode of delivery (WhatsApp versus email) and behavioural messaging.
+Of the control group, 37.7% submitted their annual tax return on time.
+Based on WhatsApp status reports, we found that 44.2% of treated taxpayers received and read the messages.
 The standard reminder via WhatsApp increased tax return rates by 3.3 percentage points.
-The addition of the reciprocity message did not yield further improvement.
-Instead, we find that the deterrence message increased compliance by an additional 1.9 percentage points.
-We investigate heterogeneity and sensitivity to deviations from the pre-registered design including implementation.
+The reciprocity message did not yield further improvement.
+Instead, we found that the deterrence message increased compliance by an additional 1.9 percentage points.
+Heterogeneity and sensitivity to deviations from the pre-registered design, including implementation, was investigated.

 Original languageEnglish